m-pektas/IdentitySimilarity/README.md

 # Identity Similarity

-This repository can help researchers who want to use face recognition in their research You can easily implement powerful face recognition models in your project.
+This repository can help researchers who want to use face recognition in their research.
+You can easily implement powerful face recognition models in your project.
 I motivated by
 [LPIPS](https://github.com/richzhang/PerceptualSimilarity) for this repository.
 The models are borrowed from [Insigtface](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch).

 **Warning :** Please, be careful when chosing your criterion.
 Lower is more similar in MSE while higher is more similar in CosineSimilarity.